 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Cardiorenal syndrome is a disorder of your heart and kidneys where an issue with how well one organ works affects how well the other functions.
-These issues can be acute (happening now) or chronic (long-term).
+Cardiorenal syndrome is a disorder of your heart and kidneys where an issue with one organ causes a problem in the other.
+These problems can be acute (happening now) or chronic (long-term).

 Advertisement